thoukydides/homebridge-aeg-robot/README.md

     }]
 }
 ```
-The `username` and `password` should match those used to login to your account in the [AEG](https://apps.apple.com/gb/app/aeg/id1599494494) iPhone app.
+The `apiKey`, `accessToken`, and `refreshToken` should be obtained from the [Electrolux Group Developer Portal Dashboard](https://developer.electrolux.one/dashboard).
 All suitable robot vacuums associated with the account will be added to HomeKit (those reporting a model name of `PUREi9`).
 Unsupported appliances, such as air purifiers or RX8 robot vacuums, will be ignored.

 #### Advanced Configuration